Rational points on K3 surfaces of degree 2: K3 surfaces of degree 2 with Picard number 1 and infinitely many rational points

-Let $W$ denote the subset of $V$ corresponding to the surfaces of the form $X_h$, defined as in \eqref{X_h}.
-By Lemma \ref{Wdense}, $W$ is Zariski dense in $V$.
-Let $U$ be the nonempty open subset of $V$ arising from Theorem \ref{infpts} and consider the set $T=U\cap W\subset V$, corresponding to surfaces of the form $X_h$ with infinitely many rational points over $\QQ$.
-In particular, all the surfaces parametrised by $T$ are K3 surfaces of degree 2 and geometric Picard number 1, as shown in Proposition \ref{XhK3} and Theorem \ref{piconeh}, so $T\subset S\cap V\subset V$.
+Let us recall the definitions of the subsets of $M= \mathbb{A}_\QQ^{28}$ involved in the next proof.
+The subset $M'$ is defined by the property (coeff), $V$ is defined by (sm), $W$ is defined by (sm) and (coeff), $H$ is defined by (coeff) and (eqn) (which implies (sm) by Proposition \ref{XhK3}).
+Let $U$ denote the nonempty open subset arising from Theorem \ref{infpts}, which satisfies (sm), (coeff) and (inf).
+Let $T$ be the subset of $U$ also satisfying (eqn), so $T=U\cap H\subset W$.
+Let $S\subset V$ denote the subset satisfying (inf) and (pic1).
+Then, proving Theorem \ref{moduli} corresponds to showing that $S$ is Zariski dense in the (coarse) moduli space of K3 surfaces of degree 2 denoted by $\mathcal{M}_2$. \begin{proof}[Proof of Theorem \ref{moduli}] Recall that $ \psi\colon V \rightarrow \mathcal{M}_2$ denotes the projection map and $W=M'\cap V$.
+By Lemma \ref{dominant} we have that $\psi(W)$ is dense in $\mathcal{M}_2$.
+Therefore, to show that $\psi(S)$ is Zariski dense in $\mathcal{M}_2$, it suffices to show that $S\cap W$ is dense in $W$.
+Let $H$, $U$ and $T$ be defined as above.
+By Lemma \ref{Hdense}, $H$ is Zariski dense in $W$.
+As $T\subset U$, we have that $T$ satisfies (inf).
+Proposition \ref{XhK3} and Theorem \ref{piconeh} imply that $T$ also satisfies (pic1), so $T\subset S\cap W\subset W$.
 Since $M'$ is irreducible, $U$ is dense in $M'$.
-The intersection of two dense sets is dense whenever one of them is open, so $T=U\cap W$ is dense in $V$.
-This implies that $S\cap V$ is also dense in $V$ and this concludes the proof. \end{proof}
+The intersection of two dense sets is dense whenever one of them is open, so $T=U\cap H$ is dense in $W$.
+This implies that $S\cap W$ is also dense in $W$ and this concludes the proof. \end{proof}